 Important Parallels of Latitude

-There are four important parallels of latitudes
+There are four important parallels between latitudes

 - Tropic of Cancer (23½° N) in the Northern Hemisphere.